hyoungjoojin/notes/content/lectures/cmu-db-2025/lectures/1/_index.md

 ### Relational Algebra

-Relational algebra define the fundamental set algebra operations for manipulating relations.
+Relational algebra defines the fundamental set algebra operations for manipulating relations.
 Since they are set operations, duplicate tuples are eliminated by default.

 - Select